fmaturel/PlayTraining/play_tp01_tp02/README.md

 [videostore] $
 ```

-NB : All command can be executed either with the play script, or in the play console.
+NB: All command can be executed either with the play script, or in the play console.
 For instance type "eclipse" in the play command, or directly type "play eclipse" in the terminal.
 You could therefore run the following command to have the same result previous command.
 ```
 D:\play\tps\videostore>play eclipse
 ```

-3. Import the project in eclipse to see the project structure.
+### Import the project in eclipse to see the project structure.

 Check that your project has the following structure:
 ```